zsiki/GeoEasy/doc/step_by_step.rst

 Some polar detail points were measured from the traversing points.
 Let's calculate the coordinates for those points.
 The fastest way to get the coordinates of detail points is to select **Calculation/New detail points** from the menu.
-It will calculate orientation angle automatically if neccessary.
+It will calculate orientation angle automatically if necessary.

 ::